 Unpaid Internship Opportunities

 The Division of Adult Correction and Juvenile Justice Internship Program is designed to provide students an opportunity to supplement their classroom education with practical work experience.
 Internships are available throughout the year (fall, winter, spring and summer semesters).
-The Division provides a limited number of internship opportunities in Court Services, Detention Centers and Youth Development Centers.
+The Division provides a limited number of internship opportunities in Juvenile Court Services, Detention Centers and Youth Development Centers.

 To be eligible applicants must: